 This is very useful when running newer software on a more "mature" distribution, like e.g. Debian Stable, as the AppImage itself can package any libraries not yet included in the distro, but the process can also be reversed: Older apps, like Scrivener, can package their own version of any (possibly missing) dependencies, and run on newer systems too.
 So after contacting the developers, and obtaining permission to host these AppImages...

 ...packaged for eternity (or until some dependency breaks again).
 For free.
 Forever.
 (Or until the Scrivener team finally decides there is money to be made from a Linux version and resurrects development (at which point we'd all run for our credit cards anyway.)
-Available in both 64- and 32-bit formats, the AppImages have been tested on all Ubuntu versions between 16.04—17.10 and Debian 8, and 9, but should run on most other distros as well.
+Available in both 64- and 32-bit formats, the AppImages have been tested on all Ubuntu versions between 16.04—18.04 and Debian 8, and 9, and Arch/Manjaro (as of October 2018), but should run on most other distros as well.
 Rejoice now, O Linux user, for thou canst Scriven once again!

 Download and run

 /opt/Scrivener.
-(The location is optional, but having it in the prescribed directory would make sure the below Desktop entries will also work seamlessly.)
+(The location is optional, but having it in the prescribed directory would make sure the 32 bit Desktop entries will also work seamlessly.)

 While double-clicking an AppImage should offer to integrate it into your system, creating the appropriate Desktop and menu entries, it is possible that for whatever reason this does not work as expected.
+(Edit: This has ben fixed for the 64 bit AppImage, thanks to our reader (now contributor) Erkus the Damned.)
 If that is the case, and you want to easily integrate Scrivener into your system, download the tarball (appropriate for your architecture) from the link below, and extract its contents to either the

 /usr or the